sudeep71/RNA_Seq_Tutorial/docs/07_recheck_quality_after_trimming.rst

 	ls

 ..
-Note :: If the fastqc module is loaded, you dont have to reload them again.
+Note :: If the fastqc module is loaded, you dont have to reload it again.

 If not use the command below

 ::